nimrossum/research-project/docs/main.typ

 - We identify and characterize key limitations of LoCC as a proxy for developer effort and system evolution.
 - We define Compression Distance (CD), a distance metric based on lossless compression, and derive its per-commit delta ($#sym.Delta"CD"$) as a complementary metric to LoCC.
 - We implement CD computation as API endpoints in the Git Truck analysis tool, leveraging ZStandard with a 2 MB search window by default.
-- We empirically evaluate CD on two projects (Git Truck and Commitizen), answering RQ1–RQ3 and demonstrating CD’s advantages in quantifying complexity and discriminating commit types.
+- We empirically evaluate CD on two projects (Git Truck and Commitizen), answering RQ1-RQ3 and demonstrating CD's advantages in quantifying complexity and discriminating commit types.
 - We discuss the practical biases and limitations of CD, offering guidelines for its adoption in research and industry.

 The remainder of the paper is organized as follows. @sec:background reviews LoCC and its limitations. @sec:approach presents our proposed CD metric and its theoretical foundation. @sec:methodology details the methodology: data collection, metric computation, commit classification, and statistical analysis. @sec:results reports results for RQ1-RQ3. @sec:discussion discusses implications, practical considerations, and limitations.
 Finally, Section 7 concludes and outlines directions for future work.